alex-teren/Universal-JQuery-Tabs/README.md

 # Universal-JQuery-Tabs
-simple JQuery tabs, easy-to-use
+**Simple JQuery tabs, easy-to-use**

-You must to include .css and .js files to yout html-page.
+You need to include .css and .js files to yout html-page.
 Simple of HTML code for using tabs (names of classes must be the same):